W3rni0/NahamCon_CTF_2020/readme.md

 **flag{nahamcontron_is_on_the_grid}**

-**Solution:** Taking a look back at the list Sherlock returned we can see that there is an account in github with this username, let's take a look at it:
+**Solution:** Taking a look back at the list Sherlock returned in the previous challenge we can see that there is an account in github with this username, let's take a look at it:

 ![](assets//images//tron_1.png)